RepoDynamics/PyPackIT/docs/website/source/manual/install/new/index.md

 Your repository is now in the initialization phase.
 During this phase, every time you push a commit to the repository, {{ccc.name}} will:

-- Update all dynamic files and directories according to the control center configurations.
+- Update all dynamic files and directories according to the new control center configurations.
 - Update repository configurations, including general settings, branch names, labels, issues forms, discussions, security settings, etc.
 - Build and deploy your website to GitHub Pages.